Beginneraboutlife116/JS30-01-drum-kit/README.md

 Users should be able to:

-- Use the correspond keyboard key to make the correspond sound
+- Use the correspond keyboard key to make correspond sound.
+- Use the arrowKey to go forward or backward the keys and press space or enter to make correspond sound.
+- click the introduction button to know the rules and manipulation.

 ### Screenshot